aplteam/Cider/mkdocs/docs/api.md

 Cider opens the project as listed below, and returns a 2-item result:

-    successFlag - 1 for success
+    flag - 1 for success
-    ∆LOG        - list of strings as printed to the session
+    log  - list of strings as printed to the session

 ### Actions